 A delta set of UE Radio Capabilities allows, together with a UE Capability ID, indicating a full usable set of UE Radio Capabilities that cannot otherwise be represented by this UE Capability ID alone.
 A corollary is that a delta set of UE Radio Capabilities can then be exploited to avoid explicitly sending a full usable set of UE Radio Capabilities when a UE Capability ID is available in the UE but that is not able to represent this set.

 NOTE: This may be the case e.g. when the UE holds a PLMN-assigned UE Capability ID1 but wishes to use a different set of radio capabilities for which it has no assigned UE Capability ID2 - in this case the UE only needs to signal UE Capability ID1 with a delta set in order to signal the capabilities it wishes to use as opposed to signalling the full set of capabilities.

+NOTE: The delta set may contain both additional or removed UE Radio Capabilities.

 Editor's note: The feasibility to define a delta set of UE Radio Capabilities is under study in RAN2.